Skip to main content

 Be gentle with yourself.
 Most of us do fall in love with our babies soon enough.
 But you’ve been through a lot and now are faced with intense hormonal fluctuations that can leave you crying at a moment’s notice.

 All those stories about how exhausting it is to be a new parent?
 They’re true!
 It is exhausting.
 It is sometimes lonely.
-It is confusing to try to interpret your baby’s needs.
+It can be confusing and stressful to try to interpret your baby’s needs.

-Note: If you're struggling to connect with your baby during pregnancy or after birth and feel you may need some extra mental health support, never hesitate to reach out to a therapist or your doctor for additional resources.
+Note: If you're struggling to connect with your baby, feel extremely anxious, or depressed, never hesitate to reach out to a therapist or your doctor for some extra mental health support.
+Postpartum depression affects around 15% of new moms.

 Will I ever be able to conceive on my own in the future?